ablackness/lambda-sharp-july2018/README.md

   - Sends payload to _GetMessages_ Lambda function
 - (IAM Role)
   - All necessary permissioning is granted

+Once the stack is deployed you can post to the API endpoint that is output by the tool.
+The body of the request will be stored as a message in DynamoDB.
+All messages can be retrieved by issuing a GET request to the same endpoint.

 ## Level 1 - Implement Bulk Load Lambda Function